camk14/PythonProjects22/README.md

+# Project Overview

 The point of this project was to utilize concepts in Python 3.10 that were taught in my Python summer class.

-Key Concepts
+## Key Concepts

-loops
+- loops
-nested loops
+- nested loops
-multi-way decisions
+- multi-way decisions
-functions
+- functions
-formatted output
+- formatted output
-file i/o
+- file i/o
-objects and classes
+- objects and classes

-Problem:
+## Problem Statement

-You love cars, you have cars in several garages.
+You love cars, and you have cars in several garages.
 Write a program for garage and car accounting where data comes from an input file and a report is written to an output file.

-File Explaination
+## File Explanation

-Project03.py

-cars.py

-garage.py
+### `Project03.py`

+This is the main script where the core logic of the program is implemented.

+### `cars.py`

+This module contains the definitions related to cars, such as classes and functions for managing car attributes.

+### `garage.py`

+This module is responsible for managing garage-related functionalities, including storing and managing multiple cars.